Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Methods

-All scans were cropped to the central 600 $\times$ 600 voxels in X and Y, and the central 850 voxels in Z. Median filtering and anisotropic diffusion were used to increase the grey-scale contrast between phases.
-The scans were then segmented into two phases: the gas phase and the remainder (the combined water-grain phase).
-Because of the significant overlap between water and grain phase attenuation, the original study did not segment the wet scans into three phases.
-Regardless, each segmented wet scan is evaluated as time-lapse pairs to assess changes in gas saturation ($S_{g}$) in a cylindrical cross-section. \citep{Patmonoaji_2023}
+In the original study \citep{Patmonoaji_2023}, all scans were cropped to the central 600 $\times$ 600 voxels in the XY plane, and the central 850 voxels along the Z axis (to remove edge effects).
+Median filtering and anisotropic diffusion were used to increase the grey-scale contrast between phases.
+The original study did not rely on a three-phase segmentation, instead prioritizing the isolation of the gas phase.
+Because the SAC approach evaluates the phase saturation of each cross-section over time rather than the volume of the clusters, the wet scans do not need to be registered (given that all images are aligned in the axial direction).